-This Portland standout utlilizes local barley, an ale yeast and the distilling team’s craft beer background to produce an excellent American Single Malt — it’s also the centerpiece of my favorite Old Fashioned.
+This Portland standout utilizes local barley, ale yeast and the distilling team’s craft beer background to produce an excellent American Single Malt — it’s also the centerpiece of my favorite Old Fashioned.

-Drink: Westland’s Outpost releases play around with an indigenous wood, an atypical barley and a local peat.
+Drink: Westland’s Outpost releases play around with indigenous wood, atypical barley and local peat.

 A small-batch bourbon brand that crafts great whiskey but truly shines in the R&D department; these are bourbons aged during round-the-world voyages, or in unusual barrels with oddly inventive ingredients, and even as collaborations with great chefs and iconic magazine editors.
 How the barrels maturate the whiskey is the key here.

-Drink: Jefferson’s Ocean is a bourbon that sails around the globe and arrives with the taste of “salted caramel popcorn.
+Drink: Jefferson’s Ocean V: Aged at Sea is a bourbon that sails around the globe and arrives with the taste of salted caramel popcorn.
 (The Aged at Sea releases vary by edition, but they’re all worth picking up to note the differences.)

-Technically, this iconic distiller with the dipped red wax on the bottle — and some soft red winter wheat in its mash bill — has just one whiskey, but they “tweak it with oak and proof and different flavor levers,” as Maker’s Mark Director of Innovation Jane Bowie told us last year.
+Technically, this iconic distiller with the dipped red wax on the bottle — and some soft red winter wheat in its mash bill — has just one whiskey, but they “tweak it with oak and proof and different flavor levers,” as Maker’s Mark former Director of Innovation Jane Bowie told us a few years ago.
 Ergo, Maker’s has more recently become a beacon for innovation and limited releases.

 Drink: The 2020 Limited Release utilizes a multi-stave approach to get the whiskey close to a (spicy) butter pecan profile.

 Drink: You can’t go wrong with 12 or Special Reserve (and Antique 107 is a knockout), but if you want something with a fun backstory, W.L.
 Weller C.Y.P.B. was a crowd-sourced attempt to craft the perfect bourbon.
-Whiskey fans went with a wheated recipe aged on the highest warehouse floors for eight years and bottled at 95 proof
+Whiskey fans went with a wheated recipe aged on the highest warehouse floors for eight years and bottled at 95 proof.

 Great whiskey straight outta the cobblestone streets of Red Hook, Brooklyn.
 The whiskey here is proofed with limestone- and mineral-rich water from the Rosendale Mines of NY.